donSchoe/omsimulation/README.txt

 5. Dependencies
 ----------------------------------
-The OM-Simulation tool requires JDK 1.7.0 (Java SE 7) or higher.
+The OM-Simulation tool requires JRE 7 (Java 1.7) or higher.

 The following 3rd-party-libraries are required:
 - Apache Commons Math 2.2 or higher.